PatBall1/detectree2/_sources/tutorial.rst.txt

 .. code-block:: python

    from detectree2.preprocessing.tiling import tile_data
+   from detectree2.models.predict import predict_on_data
-   from detectree2.models.train import MyTrainer, setup_cfg
+   from detectree2.models.train import setup_cfg
+   from detectron2.engine import DefaultPredictor

 Start by tiling up the entire orthomosaic so that a crown map can be made for the entire landscape.
 Tiles should be